 Continue following the west bank to the Waters Avenue trailhead, which offers plenty of parking, restroom facilities and an information center.
 This is a good spot to begin a trek or take a break.
 Beyond, the trail crosses Waters Avenue and parallels Memorial Highway to the westernmost trailhead.

-There are plans to connect the Upper Tampa Bay Trail with the Town-n-Country Greenway
+On its southern end, there are plans to connect the Upper Tampa Bay Trail with the Town-n-Country Greenway.